Haar measure for non-Hausdorff locally compact groups: Haar measure on locally compact groups

 Let $K$ be a non-empty closed compact set such that $\mu(K)>0$, that exists by Proposition \ref{th:Haar_positive}(a).
 By applying Theorem \ref{th:urysohn} to $K$ and $G$, one gets a function $g\in C_c(G)$ which is nonzero and non negative.
 Fix $f\in C_c(G)$.
 Let $L\coloneqq \spt(f)$ and $F\coloneqq \spt(g)$.
 Consider the function:

 which is well defined by Propositions \ref{th:cont_trans}(a) and \ref{th:Haar_positive}(c), and continuous by Proposition \ref{th:cont_trans}(b).
-Moreover, it is compactly supported since $\spt(h)\subseteq L\times FL^{-1}$, which is closed and compact.
+It is also compactly supported, since $\spt(h)\subseteq L\times FL^{-1}$ which is closed and compact.

-The Haar measures $\mu$ and $\mu'$ induce translation-invariant integrals; by applying multiple times Proposition \ref{th:product_measure} to $h\in C_c(G\times G)$ (where the first and the second factors of $G \times G$ are endowed with $\mu$ and $\mu'$ respectively), one proceeds as in \cite[Theorem 9.2.6]{bi:cohn} to get:
+The Haar measures $\mu$ and $\mu'$ induce left translation-invariant integrals.
+By applying Proposition \ref{th:product_measure}(c) to $h\in C_c(G\times G)$ (where the first and the second factors of $G \times G$ are endowed with $\mu$ and $\mu'$ respectively) and the changes of variables $x \mapsto y^{-1}x$ and $y \mapsto xy$, one proceeds as in \cite[Theorem 9.2.6]{bi:cohn} to get:

 Analogously, one gets:

 All the integrals involved are nonzero by Proposition \ref{th:Haar_positive}.
 Therefore: